imperva/dsfkit/examples/poc/basic_deployment/README.md

 This deployment consists of:

 1. New VPC
-2. One Hub
+2. One DSF Hub
-3. One Gateway
+3. One Agentless Gateway
 4. Federation
 5. Creation of a new “Demo DB” - RDS MySQL
 6. Auto configuration of the RDS MySQL to enable native audit